 THE GREAT HIMALAYAN ULTRA

 The Great Himalayan Ultra Race is the World’s highest Ultracycle race.
 A 600km road race starting and finishing in Leh, Ladakh.
 Comprising solo and relay team categories, all racers in all categories must have a support vehicle and crew.
 Solo is a RAAM Qualifier for racers, finishing within the cut-off will qualify for The Race Across America.
 The Relay team category is RAAM style.
-The Races are also on the Ultramarathon Cycling (UMCA) calendar.
+There is also a 444KM Solo Self Supported Race Category.

 - Location – Leh, Ladakh – 3500 Mt (11500ft) above sea level